-147 uniform statewide assessment.
-The analysis also shall include 148 reviewing the need for end of course exams in grades nine 149 through twelve.
-The state board shall report the results of the analysis to the legislative oversight commission on education 150 151 accountability prior to the first day of November, two thousand 152 four.
-The state board may provide other testing or assessment 153 instruments applicable to grade levels kindergarten through 154 grade twelve through the statewide assessment program for the 155 optional use by each school as determined by the school 156 curriculum team to measure student performance and progress;

-(2) Only for schools that do not include grade twelve, the school attendance rate which shall be no less than ninety percent in attendance.
-The following absences shall be excluded:

-161 (A) Student absences excused in accordance with the state 162 board rule promulgated pursuant to section four, article eight of 163 this chapter;

-(B) Students not in attendance due to disciplinary measures;and

-166 (C) Absent students for whom the attendance director has 167 pursued judicial remedies to compel attendance to the extent of 168 his or her authority; and indicators of exemplary student, school and school system performance and progress shall be used only as indicators for determining whether accredited and approved schools and school systems should be granted exemplary status.
-These indicators shall include, but are not limited to, the following:

-(3) The high school graduation rate which shall be no less than eighty percent, or if the high school graduation rate is less than eighty percent, the high school graduation rate shall be higher than the high school graduation rate of the preceding year as determined from information on the West Virginia education information system on the fifteenth day of August.

-(e) Indicators of exemplary performance and progress. - The standards shall include indicators of exemplary student, school and school system performance and progress.
-The
+- 146 uniform statewide assessment.
+The analysis shall include a - 147 review of the need for end of course exams in grades nine - 148 through twelve.
+The state board shall report the results of the - 149 analysis to the legislative oversight commission on education - 150 accountability.
+The state board may provide other testing or - assessment instruments applicable to grade levels kindergarten - 152 through grade twelve through the statewide assessment program - 153 for optional use by each school as determined by the school - curriculum team to measure student performance and progress; - 155 (2) Only for schools that do not include grade twelve, the - 156 school attendance rate which shall be no less than ninety - 157 percent in attendance.
+The following absences shall be ex- - 158 cluded: - (A) Student absences excused in accordance with the state - 160 board rule promulgated pursuant to section four, article eight of - 161 this chapter; - (B) Students not in attendance due to disciplinary measures; - 163 and - 164 (C) Absent students for whom the attendance director has - pursued judicial remedies compelling attendance to the extent - 166 of his or her authority; and - 167 (3) The high school graduation rate which shall be no less - than eighty percent, or if the high school graduation rate is less - 169 than eighty percent, the high school graduation rate shall be - 170 higher than the high school graduation rate of the preceding - 171 year as determined from information on the West Virginia - education information system on the fifteenth day of August. - (e) Indicators of exemplary performance and progress. - - 174 The standards shall include indicators of exemplary student, - 175 school and school system performance and progress.
+The - 176 indicators of exemplary student, school and school system

-(1) The percentage of graduates who declare their intent to enroll in college and other post-secondary education and training following high school graduation;

-(2) The percentage of graduates who receive additional certification of their skills, competence and readiness for college, other post-secondary education or employment above the level required for graduation; and

-(3) The percentage of students who successfully completeadvanced placement, dual credit and honors classes.

-(f) Indicators of efficiency. - In accordance with the provisions of article three-b, chapter twenty-nine-a of this code, the state board shall adopt and periodically review and update indicators of efficiency for use by the appropriate divisions within the department to ensure efficient management and use of resources in the public schools in the following areas:

-(1) Curriculum delivery including, but not limited to, theuse of distance learning;
+- 177 performance and progress shall be used only as indicators for - 178 determining whether accredited and approved schools and - 179 school systems should be granted exemplary status.
+These - 180 indicators shall include, but are not limited to, the following: - (1) The percentage of graduates who declare their intent to - 182 enroll in college and other post-secondary education and - 183 training following high school graduation; - 184 (2) The percentage of graduates who receive additional - 185 certification of their skills, competence and readiness for - 186 college, other post-secondary education or employment above - 187 the level required for graduation; and - 188 (3) The percentage of students who successfully complete - advanced placement, dual credit and honors classes. - 190 (f) Indicators of efficiency.
+In accordance with the - 191 provisions of article three-b, chapter twenty-nine-a of this code, - 192 the state board shall adopt by rule and periodically review and - 193 update indicators of efficiency for use by the appropriate - 194 divisions within the department to ensure efficient management - and use of resources in the public schools in the following - 196 areas: - 197 (1) Curriculum delivery including, but not limited to, the - 198 use of distance learning; - 199 (2) Transportation; - 200 (3) Facilities; - 201 (4) Administrative practices; - 202 (5) Personnel; - 203 (6) Utilization of regional educational service agency - 204 programs and services, including programs and services that

-200 (2) Transportation;

-201 (3) Facilities;

-202 (4) Administrative practices;

-203 (5) Personnel;

-(6) Utilization of regional educational service agencyprograms and services, including programs and services that